Moons of Jupiter: Irregular satellites

 Orbits and positions of Jupiter's irregular satellites as of 1 January 2021.
 Prograde orbits are colored blue while retrograde orbits are colored red.

+107 irregular moons of Jupiter plotted by semi-major axis and inclination as of April 2026.

 The irregular satellites are substantially smaller objects with more distant and eccentric orbits.
 They form families with shared similarities in orbit (semi-major axis, inclination, eccentricity) and composition; it is believed that these are at least partially collisional families that were created when larger (but still small) parent bodies were shattered by impacts from asteroids captured by Jupiter's gravitational field.
 These families bear the names of their largest members.
 The identification of satellite families is tentative, but the following are typically listed: